What Is A Varicocelectomy?

 Currently, varicoceles are not able to be prevented or cured with any known medication.
 However, there may be some relief from symptoms using over-the-counter painkillers like acetaminophen or ibuprofen.

 When necessary, surgery is an option.
-An alternative to surgery is a procedure known as embolization, which is a temporary blocking of the veins.
+An alternative to surgery is a procedure known as varicocele embolization, which is a less invasive method of blocking off the enlarged veins.

 A varicocelectomy involves closing off the affected vein and redirecting blood flow back to healthy veins.
 In cases where there are problems with infertility, varicocele surgery can be used to improve or reverse the condition.